 We’ve tried them all – from £5 buckets and disposable trays to marvels of engineering.
 For most people, the cheaper the better.
 If you’re only going to barbecue a couple of times a year, don’t make a production out of it.
 You want to make the most of your time outside with friends or family and, to be honest, the food is sort of secondary.

 A bucket barbecue is neat and simple.
 Painted ones will lose their paint fairly quickly, so we like this £20 galvanised one.
-It has a bit bigger surface area than some too, so it’s better for families.
-If you come across one in the supermarket and it’s under a tenner, though, you’ve not got much to lose!
+It has a bit bigger surface area than some and no paint to peel off.

 We wouldn’t ever use the standard disposable trays.
 Firstly, they make unnecessary waste.
 Secondly, the coals are too shallow to sustain much cooking.
 For a bit of fun, try an Eco Grill.
 It’s basically a log filled with charcoal that you can use for barbecues or to stand a pan or kettle on.
 You’ll need something to stand it on to avoid setting fire to the ground.
 Costs around £12.